Evaluating Immunogenicity risk of Complex peptide products

 Peptide-related impurities could consist of amino acid sequences that inadvertently have an increased affinity to MHC molecules (class I or class II).
 If a peptide impurity presented by the MHC is then recognised by a cognate T cell receptor in the context of appropriate co-stimulation, then the T cell adaptive immune response will have been activated.
 This then can lead to significant immunogenicity.

-The second is the functional ProMap® T cell Proliferation Assay which measures total T cell proliferation using a flow cytometric readout over the course of 7 days in a panel of different healthy donor PBMCs following addition of the peptides.
+ProImmune has the capability of offering a range of orthogonal methods to assess these different elements of adaptive immunogenicity risk.
+The first is the functional ProMap® T cell Proliferation Assay which measures T cell proliferation using a flow cytometric readout over the course of 7 days in a panel of different healthy donor PBMCs labeled with CFSE following the addition of individual impurities and API tested at the maximal equimolar concentration that does not impact APC viability.
+ProImmune’s ProMap T cell Assay is on file with the FDA as a DMF, simplifying the reference process for your ANDA.

 The full length presentation can be viewed here